Zem3al/backend-dev-test/README.md

 ### To submit this assignment
 - Publish your code under your own Github account
-- Send us an email that you've completed the task at openpositions@cubicasa.com and give a link to your repo
+- Send us an email that you've completed the task at openpositions@cubicasa.com with subject prefix **Backend Dev** and give a link to your repo